acastrops/H1B-Site/README.md

 * 2017-10-12: Created a basic flask/skeleton framework that can connect to the remote (currently empty) database.
 Shared the secrets file on Google Drive, which goes in '<project root>/h1b/'.
 Run `python package_and_run.py` to package the app and start the server.
 After it's packaged you can just do `flask run`.

+# Branches

+* master

+  * Full, merged branch.
+"Production"

+* cleaning_processing

+  * For cleaning the data and manipulating it into a usable form.

 ## Data Source

 Data was pulled from